Of the San Diego Area Law Libraries (SANDALL)

 ARTICLE 12.
 ANTIDISCRIMINATION

-Neither membership nor full participation in the activities of this Chapter shall be denied to any person on account of race, color, religion, sex, age, national origin, sexual orientation, gender, or disability.
+Neither membership nor full participation in the activities of this Chapter shall be denied or abridged to any individual on account of race, color, religion, gender, age, national origin, disability, sexual orientation, or gender identity.